kaseyuina/update_gspread/README.md

 # update_gspread
-update google spread with the information from certain website
+This program updates google spread with the information from certain website